What Type of Birth Injury Compensation Can My Family?

 Dealing with a birth injury diagnosis can be difficult, but our attorneys can help.
 The ABC Law Centers: Birth Injury Lawyers team focuses exclusively on birth injury and are dedicated to earning justice for families like yours.

-Types of Compensation for Birth Injuries
+Types of Birth Injury Compensation

 In a birth injury lawsuit, parents and guardians may pursue various types of damages.
 Typically, these are broken down into two categories: